tidymodels/rsample/tests/testthat/_snaps/bootci.md

       int_pctl(bt_small, stats, alpha = c(0.05, 0.2))
     Condition
       Error in `int_pctl()`:
-      ! `alpha` must be a single numeric value.
+      ! `alpha` must be a number, not a double vector.

 ---